Qatar Country Commercial Guide

 Government Procurement:

 Procurement Law 24/2015 aims to promote a fair, transparent, simple, and speedy tendering process.
 The law removed the Central Tendering Committee and created a Government Procurement Department within the Ministry of Finance which has oversight responsibility over most government tenders; the Qatar Investment and Trade Court also plays that role.
 The law also called for the forming of committees for tender disputes resolution, allowing two-stage tendering, and providing performance bond waivers for SMEs.
 Nonetheless, there are some persistent concerns regarding transparency in procurement by government entities, particularly due to a lack of clarity in the conditions and criteria of tenders, improper notification or explanation to non-qualifying companies, and the inability of bidders to formally challenge awards.
-Qatar gives preferential treatment to suppliers using local content in bids for government procurement.
-Bids for government contracts that contain goods with Qatari content are discounted by 10 percent.
-Participation in tenders with a value of QAR 5,000,000 ($1.37 million) or less is limited to locally registered contractors, suppliers, and merchants.
-The Government Procurement Department also created a website, Government Procurement Services, to consolidate all tenders with the goal of providing relevant information to interested bidders; unfortunately, not all government tenders are posted on this portal.
-Qatar is not a signatory to the WTO Agreement on government procurement.

 While import duties don’t present a major barrier, it is important for U.S. companies to make sure their products are not subject to import restrictions and that proper duties are paid.
-The import duty for most processed food products is a flat 5 percent ad valorem.
+The import duty for most processed food products is a flat 5 % ad valorem.
 There are no import duties for live animals, fresh fruits and vegetables, seafood, grains, flours, tea, sugar, spices, and seeds for planting.
 As a Gulf Cooperation Council (GCC) country, Qatar applies the Unified Customs Law to its imported goods.
-This includes the imposition of a 5 percent tariff on the cost, insurance, and freight values of products such as textiles, apparel, and travel goods.
-An excise tax of 50 percent was introduced on energy and sugary drinks on January 1, 2019.
-A 100 percent excise tax was also introduced on alcohol and “specialty” products, including tobacco and pork.
+This includes the imposition of a 5 % tariff on the cost, insurance, and freight values of products such as textiles, apparel, and travel goods.
+An excise tax of 50% was introduced on energy and sugary drinks on January 1, 2019.
+A 100 % excise tax was also introduced on alcohol and “specialty” products, including tobacco and pork.
 On February 1, 2023, a digital tax stamp was applied to all tobacco products.

-Qatar has no import quotas.
-Non-tariff barriers, however, arise occasionally.
-For instance, unlicensed military and security items are not allowed.
-Furthermore, the sale of pork and alcohol remains heavily regulated, and sales are restricted to only one distribution point in all of Qatar, which is managed by the Qatar Distribution Company (QDC), a government entity.
+As a member of the Gulf Cooperation Council (GCC), Qatar applies the GCC common external tariff of 5 % for most products, with a limited number of GCC-approved country-specific exceptions.
+Qatar’s exceptions include basic food products such as wheat, flour, rice, feed grains, and powdered milk.
+Unlicensed military and security items are not allowed.
+Furthermore, the sale of pork and alcohol remains heavily regulated, and sales are restricted to only one point of sale in all of Qatar, which is managed by the Qatar Distribution Company (QDC), a government entity.

-As part of the GCC Customs Union, Qatar works with other member states toward unifying custom standards and conformity assessment regimes.
+Standards and Labeling: As part of the GCC Customs Union, Qatar works with other member states toward unifying custom standards and conformity assessment regimes.
 Nonetheless, each member state applies its own existing standards until a uniform GCC standard is set.
 The Embassy commercial team has received periodic concerns of European standards being favored over U.S. standards.

 Food Labeling and Packaging: